davetoland/bite-sized-ai/README.md

 Here we’re supercharging the model with programmatic actions, giving it the ability to call custom functions, the core building blocks of agentic AI systems.
 By defining a function schema we enable the model to output structured function‑call objects instead of plain text.
 Our code then executes those calls, passing each result back into the model for further processing.
 The AI decides how and when to call those functions, and furthermore what to do with the results.

-In this bitesized demo, we’ll register an API function to get weather data, feed a natural‑language user request in, and let the agent call the API as many times as it decides it needs to.
+In this bite sized demo, we’ll register an API function to get weather data, feed a natural‑language user request in, and let the agent call the API as many times as it decides it needs to.
 Here we ask for info on 3 cities (London, Lisbon and Limassol) the agent realises it needs to provide latitude and longitude inputs to the API (which it produces), the JSON responses it gets are a mixture of relevant and irrelevant data with the key parts (temperature unit and value) in separate sections.
 It does its magic and extracts them, repeating this process for each city, before stitching them all together to produce a cohesive final structured reply.

 Key takeaways: